 |Address:||6301 S Halsted St, Chicago, IL 60621-2709|

-In 2017-2018, 275 students took at least one online class at City Colleges of Chicago - Kennedy-King College.
-This is an increase from the 233 students who took online classes the previous year.
+In 2020-2021, 1,081 students took at least one online class at City Colleges of Chicago - Kennedy-King College.
+This is a decrease from the 1,813 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.